 Gameweek 31 brings us this season’s second (and probably biggest) blank gameweek, and from what it looks like, it could be carnage.
 No less than five games have been postponed as a result of the FA Cup quarter-finals, which will take place this weekend as well.
 Add to that the ongoing European obligations for Man United, Man City, Liverpool, Spurs, Chelsea and Arsenal, and this week might end up being one of the most challenging gameweeks in terms of squad selection.
 Though as a number of fiso members have been doing with GW31 in mind it’s probably wise to keep an eye on the upcoming run of fixtures when deciding on your FPL transfers for this gameweek (or using your free hit chip), we’ll be focusing on the games taking place in gameweek 31.
+If you prefer your chips to be Casino chips then the Genting Bet Promo Code for Online Casino is a gamble you might want to take.

 Which games are taking place in gameweek 31?